Interacting with the registry database via pgAdmin

 The password for connecting to the registry DB server Registry for the user

-can be found in the section, in secret named citrus-roles-secrets.
-Use the password from the appRolePass field. -
+application_rolecan be found in the section, in secret named citrus-roles-secrets.
+Use the password from the appRolePass field.

 (For logging in as the registry owner with the role